MiddletonCommunityVoice/services-list/content/services-directory.md/rochdale-social-service.md

 ---

 ### Information
 Phone for advice.

-Also look at the new directory OUR ROCHDALE for the boroughs of Heywood, Middleton & Rochdale
+Also an ONLINE directory at OUR ROCHDALE for the boroughs of Heywood, Middleton & Rochdale